XertroV/aec-membership-test-simulator/README.md

 The "supporting statement" comprises:

-> 25. I have considered the statement lodged by the Party on 13 February 2022, setting out reasons why the Party should not be deregistered.<br>
+> &emsp; 25.
+I have considered the statement lodged by the Party on 13 February 2022, setting out reasons why the Party should not be deregistered.<br>
 > [Omitted: quotes of Flux's February 2022 response]
-> 26. I reject the reasons outlined by the Party in its statement provided on 13 February 2022 for the following reasons.
+> <br>&emsp; 26.
+I reject the reasons outlined by the Party in its statement provided on 13 February 2022 for the following reasons.
-> 27. The Party failed membership testing for exceeding the maximum number of permitted denials according to the ABS methodology used by the AEC.
+> <br>&emsp; 27.
+The Party failed membership testing for exceeding the maximum number of permitted denials according to the ABS methodology used by the AEC.
 It did not fail membership testing due to having an insufficient number of members being identified on the electoral roll.
-> 28. The Electoral Act defines an elector as someone that is on the Commonwealth Electoral Roll.
+> <br>&emsp; 28.
+The Electoral Act defines an elector as someone that is on the Commonwealth Electoral Roll.
 Section 123 of the Electoral Act prescribes that an eligible political party, not being a Parliamentary party, has ‘at least 1,500 members’.
 The requirement is not to be solely ‘an elector’ but to be a member of the party.
-> 29. The Party challenges the validity of the AEC’s membership testing process.
+> <br>&emsp; 29.
+The Party challenges the validity of the AEC’s membership testing process.
 This process has been developed by the AEC to support the delegate’s consideration of whether a party has sufficient members.
 It is based on sampling methodology designed in consultation with the ABS and provides a valid methodology to satisfy a delegate of a party’s membership.
 The Electoral Commission has previously concluded that the methodology ‘was appropriate for membership testing, including because it was rational, fair and practical in all the circumstances.’<sup>1</sup>
-> 30. I consider that the membership testing results outlined above provide a more robust method for ascertaining whether a party has satisfied the requirements of the Electoral Act than a statement provided by the party.
+> <br>&emsp; 30.
+I consider that the membership testing results outlined above provide a more robust method for ascertaining whether a party has satisfied the requirements of the Electoral Act than a statement provided by the party.
-> 31. In summary, I remain satisfied that the Party does not have at least 1,500 members based on the outcomes from membership testing both membership lists of 7 December 2021 and 13 February 2022.
+> <br>&emsp; 31.
+In summary, I remain satisfied that the Party does not have at least 1,500 members based on the outcomes from membership testing both membership lists of 7 December 2021 and 13 February 2022.
-> 32. Accordingly, in my capacity as a delegate of the Electoral Commission, I have deregistered VOTEFLUX.ORG | Upgrade Democracy! under s 137(6) of the Electoral Act and the particulars of the Party have been cancelled from the Register under s 138 of the Electoral
+> <br>&emsp; 32.
+Accordingly, in my capacity as a delegate of the Electoral Commission, I have deregistered VOTEFLUX.ORG | Upgrade Democracy! under s 137(6) of the Electoral Act and the particulars of the Party have been cancelled from the Register under s 138 of the Electoral Act.
-Act.
 >
 > <sup>1</sup> <https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/2021/notice-of-decision-with-reasons-SUPA.pdf>

 Here is a brief analysis of the insanity of the above:

+* Point 25 is dishonest -- Flux's arguments were ignored.
+Moreover, the exact thing that we criticized was the first thing that Ms Reid did.
 * Point 27 is largely irrelevant, it doesn't respond to anything that we said.
 It also contradicts point 29, which starts: "The Party challenges the validity of the AEC’s membership testing process."
 If Ms Reid knows this, why did she make point 27?
 That the AEC method failed *in spite* of Flux having sufficient members is the reason for Flux's objection in the first place.
 What Ms Reid omits, of course, is that it is *AEC policy* (and AEC policy alone) that prevents a party from submitting additional members.
 * Point 28 actually supports Flux's case: we should be able to submit more members than **AEC policy** currently allows.
 Ms Reid implies that this supports point 27, which in turn implies that the AEC method is remotely accurate (this has been proven false by the earlier sections of this paper).
 The purpose of point 28 is to dishonestly imply that the AEC's decision (and policy) are supported by the Electoral Act (EA) -- but this isn't the case.
 If the AEC wanted to use the EA to support their case, they should cite the parts that say the commissioner can do what they damn well please, without repercussion.
 * Point 29 is an argument with authority and dishonestly evades the arguments that Flux made.
 This is an outline/summary of what point 29 says:
   - The party says the method is bad.